 If you’re going through a divorce, there is a long list of to-dos you must go over with your lawyer and eventually address with your former spouse.
 One is discussing spousal support.

-While referred to as “spousal support” or "alimony" in other parts of the country, the term is actually “spousal maintenance” in New York State.
+First, the term is actually “spousal maintenance” in New York State.
 Furthermore, there are two types of spousal maintenance you could pay or receive.

 There are a number of things you will have to address with your spouse during a divorce.
 This includes child custody and support, spousal maintenance, and of course, property division.